Thursday, July 11, 2019

 There are two primary opportunities that help frame the discussion of politics without entering into a negative debate.
 In all honesty, I believe that politics are so wrapped up in news cycles that it’s nearly impossible to avoid the discussion of such hot topics.
 Having a positive witness is possible no matter the political climate you find yourself.

-In the recent years, especially in the presidential elections, conflicts have created many extraordinary issues of wide debate.
-I believe that there were missed opportunities to peacefully express a positive witness for Christ.
+In recent years, especially in the presidential elections, conflicts have created many extraordinary issues of wide debate.
+It seems as though people are very touchy and reactive today.
+Yet, I believe that there were missed opportunities to peacefully express a positive witness for Christ.
 Today, I want to attempt to address how we can bridge healthy conversation that reaches across the great chasm of division and extreme hostility.

 I have been there when someone I am trying to witness to states a position on a topic that I am on the polar opposite of that view.
-In those times I have had to translate the political view into a value expressed that I may agree with in order to find a common ground of discussion.
-In this case I can find a value that I can agree with to deepen the conversation and find room for a healthy dialogue.
+In those times, I have had to translate the political view into a value that I may agree with in order to find a common ground for discussion.
+In this case I attempt to uncover a value that I can agree with to deepen the conversation and find room for a healthy discussion.

 I find that there are two primary ways that we can have a positive witness while talking g about politics.
 It is likely that it will require a great deal of discipline and openness without changing your testimony or political position.
-I’m not talking about having to make compromises but rather encouraging you to develop "talking-points" through tolerance that stays focused on building a positive relationship.
+I’m not talking about having to make compromises but rather encouraging developing "talking-points" through tolerance that stays focused on building a positive relationship.

 1. Listen First (And Learn To Ask Good Questions).